mdroste/stata-fastreshape/README.md

 Although the default reshape program in Stata is incredibly useful for working with panel data, it is known to perform poorly on large datasets (see [this benchmark](https://github.com/matthieugomez/benchmark-stata-r) and [this discussion](https://www.statalist.org/forums/forum/general-stata-discussion/general/1338350-making-reshape-faster/)).

-Fastreshape runs 2 to 15 times faster than reshape in most use cases, particularly for wide-to-long reshapes where the number of distinct sub-observations (j) is large.
+Fastreshape runs several times faster than reshape in most use cases.
+As described in the [benchmarks](#benchmarks) section below, wide-to-long reshapes are between 2 and 15 times faster with fastreshape, with the largest improvements when the dataset is big.
-Fastreshape also performs modestly better than reshape on wide datasets when the number of distinct logical observations (i) is large relative to the number of distinct sub-observations (j).
+Similarly, long-to-wide reshapes are between 1.5 and 5 times faster with fastreshape, particularly when the number of logical observations (indexed by i) is large relative to the number of sub-observations (indexed by j).

+Although fastreshape was built from scratch, usage and output are deliberately structured to be virtually identical to reshape.

 Installation
 ---------------------------------